Stay consistent: Experience and comfort paying off for Bears offensive linemen, young and old

 “Take that next step,” Leno continued to me.
 “And keep getting better.”

-It is difficult to articulate how foundational pieces of the Bears offensive line like Leno have become dramatically better, but perhaps it doesn’t need a complex explanation.
-Focusing on the most basic and simple of terms, like Leno has, is all you need to see what they’re capable of.
+It’s also difficult to articulate how foundational pieces of the Bears offensive line like Leno have become dramatically better.
+But perhaps it doesn’t need a complex explanation.
+Focusing on the most basic and simple of terms, like Leno has, is all you need to see what guys like him are capable of.
 And how a coach like Hiestand only magnifies their intrinsic abilities.

 Coming out of Iowa, James Daniels was lauded as one of the best interior offensive line prospects in the 2018 NFL Draft.
 Part of praise for the 20-year-old was how well he moved in space and his finishing ability in regularly driving defenders to the ground.
 Part of it of was being mature beyond his years, allowing for room for Daniels to grow in time.